lohitpt252003/backend-for-annaforces/README.md

 ### Submission Service

 The `services/submission_service.py` handles the submission of solutions by users.
-It orchestrates the process of receiving a submission, saving it, judging it, and updating the relevant data.
+It now features a fully asynchronous, live-updating process.

-#### Submission Flow
+#### Live Submission Flow

-When a user submits a solution, the following steps are performed:
+When a user submits a solution, the system provides real-time feedback as the submission is processed:

-1. A new submission ID is generated.
-2. The submission metadata and code are saved to the `DATA` repository.
+1.  **Immediate Response:** The API immediately creates the submission files with a **"Queued"** status and returns a `submission_id` to the user.
-3. The submission is graded by the Judge Service.
-4. The submission status is updated with the judging result.
-5. The `number_of_submissions` is incremented in the corresponding user's and problem's `meta.json` files.
-6. All file operations are committed with a commit message prefixed with `[AUTO]`.
+2.  **Background Processing:** The entire judging process is handled in a background thread, making the user interface feel much more responsive.
+3.  **Live Status Updates:**
+    *   The submission status is first set to **"Running...
+(Testcase X)"** as each test case is executed.
+    *   After every single test case, the submission's `meta.json` file on GitHub is updated with the latest results.
+    *   Once all test cases are complete, the final verdict (e.g., "Accepted", "Wrong Answer") is calculated and all relevant files (submission metadata, user statistics, problem statistics) are updated on GitHub.

+This architecture allows the frontend to poll the submission endpoint and display live updates to the user.

 ### Judge Service

 The `services/judge_service.py` is responsible for evaluating submitted code.
-It uses a Docker container to create a sandboxed environment for code execution.
-It retrieves test cases from the `DATA` repository and runs the user's code against them, checking for correctness and resource limits (time and memory).
+To support the live submission flow, the `grade_submission` function has been re-architected as a **generator**.
+Instead of executing all test cases and returning a final result, it now executes test cases one by one and **yields** the result of each test case as it completes.
+This allows the `SubmissionService` to process and report results incrementally.

 ### Problem Service